|

 began my musical formation at

-the Escuela Nacional de Música,
+the Escuela Nacional de

-UNAM, before pursuing
+Música, UNAM, before

-composition, analysis, and
+pursuing graduate composition, analysis,

-theory privately with Julio
+and theory privately with Julio

 Estrada (1985–90).
 I built and